Updated on December 19, 2024

 Usability and Compatibility Issues

 While OpenLDAP can work in the cloud, it only uses the LDAP protocol.
-And although AD uses other protocols like Kerberos, it isn’t cloud-friendly.
-To integrate with the cloud, organizations would need to use Azure AD.
-However, Azure AD is an entirely separate tool — and while it supports cloud resources, it doesn’t support on-premises functionality, like LDAP.
+And although AD uses other protocols like Kerberos, it isn’t cloud-friendly on its own.
+To integrate with the cloud, organizations would need to use Entra ID.
+However, Entra ID is an entirely separate tool — and while it supports cloud resources, it doesn’t support on-premises functionality, like LDAP.

 A Better Option – JumpCloud’s Cloud Directory Platform

-Open directories typically offer a multi-protocol, OS-agnostic, and centralized user and device management system that’s often managed through a rich GUI.
+JumpCloud, in contrast to legacy solutions, offers a multi-protocol, cross-OS, and centralized user and device management system that can be managed through a centralized console.

 When considering AD, OpenLDAP, and cloud-based open directory platforms — three of the most common directory service options — it’s important to consider your current infrastructure as well as where you want your organization to head.